koxudaxi/pydantic-pycharm-plugin/README.md

 #### pydantic.dataclasses.dataclass
 * Support same features as `pydantic.BaseModel`
   * (After PyCharm 2020.2 and this plugin version 0.1.0, PyCharm treats `pydantic.dataclasses.dataclass` as third-party dataclass.)
-  * Exclude a feature which is inserting unfilled arguments with a QuickFix

 #### pydantic.create_model [experimental]
 * Support minimum features for a model which is created by create_model